open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-configurations.md

 1. **Account Not Recognized After Approval**

-   After your account is approved, the website might not recognize your registration, resulting in an infinite loading screen.
-Refreshing the page could leave it blank.
-To resolve this issue, follow the steps in the "Starting Over" section below.
+   After an administrator approves your account, the system may not register the update immediately, causing an infinite loading screen.
+Refreshing may display a blank page.
+If this occurs, follow the steps in the "Starting Over" section below.

    ![Not recognized](https://user-images.githubusercontent.com/22685147/58755806-bb6fe700-84b9-11e9-8a27-d3e3ab56ffba.png)